 Jim Campbell serves as senior counsel with Alliance Defending Freedom, where he is director of the Center for Cultural Engagement and Scholarship.

-Additionally, he has frequently contributed to national print and online outlets including The Washington Post, USA Today, National Review, The Daily Signal, and The Federalist.
+Numerous media outlets have published Campbell’s articles and commentary including USA Today, The Washington Post, National Review, The Daily Signal, and The Federalist.

-Campbell earned his J.D. from the University of Akron School of Law, where he graduated summa cum laude in 2006.
+Campbell earned his Juris Doctor from the University of Akron School of Law, where he graduated summa cum laude in 2006.
 He is admitted to the state bars of Ohio and Arizona and the U.S. Supreme Court.
-He is also admitted to multiple federal district and appellate courts.
+Campbell is also admitted to multiple federal district and appellate courts.